Chichester – St Paul

 The tower was giving concern by 1863, when G M Hills criticised the construction.
 In 1884 he did repairs (WSRO Par 43/4/12), chiefly to the cracked buttresses, but problems remained, leading to complete removal in 1949.
 A plan by S Roth to place a pyramid spire on the retained lower part was not carried out (WSRO Par 43/4/12).

-There were alterations between 1993 and 1995, when a new hall of flint and brick was added on the north side and the interior was replanned (Elleray (2004) p16) with a projecting platform for the altar.
+There were alteration in 1992-93, when G Claridge added a new hall of flint and brick on the north side and he was probably also responsible for the replanning of the interior which appears to have been completed in 1995 (Elleray (2004) p16) with a projecting platform for the altar.
 In the process the later C19 alterations were largely removed.

 Font: C15 octagonal with trefoiled sides, moved in 1982 from St Peter-the-Great (1 p19) and, ultimately, from the north transept of the cathedral.

-1. (North east lancet) Worn heraldic glaas ,dating from around the date of the church
+1. (North east lancet) Worn heraldic glass, dating from around the date of the church.

 2. (East window) The centre light is of 1919 by Shrigley and Hunt of Lancaster as a war memorial (WSRO Ep I/40/2752).
 The sides are of 1950, designed by J Blackford and made by Barton, Kinder and Alderson (WSRO Fac 354).